-Finally, our CRA provides readouts within four hours.
+Traditional plate-based assays require high levels of anticoagulants which increase the risk of a missed response by inactivating complement and cascade systems.
+In contrast, ID.Flow utilizes fresh whole blood with all cells and systems present and active.
+ID.Flow can provide readouts within minutes to hours.
 This perfectly mirrors the clinical situation, where reactions develop swiftly after drug administration and not following a lengthy incubation period.
-Between the high sensitivity and speed of our method, you can effectively assess the hazards of cell activation and cytokine release posed by your drug candidate.
+With the high sensitivity and speed of our method, you can effectively assess the hazards of cell activation and cytokine release posed by your drug candidate.

-Shown above is a direct comparison of Immuneed’s platform with two plate-based assays where either PBMCs with coated antibodies or whole blood with soluble antibodies were used for cytokine release assessment.
+Shown above is a direct comparison of Immuneed’s platform, ID.Flow with two plate-based assays where either PBMCs with coated antibodies or whole blood with soluble antibodies were used for cytokine release assessment.
 It involves antibodies associated with a low risk of causing CRS, namely anti-integrin alpha 4 (1 µg/ml) and anti-EGFR antibody (200 µg/ml), as well antibodies associated with a high risk of CRS, namely anti-CD52 antibody (3 µg/ml) and anti-CD28 (aCD28).
-The level of cytokines was compared to vehicle and zero (blood directly after the acquisition).
-In the Immuneed assay, cytokine release was measured at a time point of 4 hours, while the plate-based assays required a 24-hour incubation time before readouts could be taken.
+The level of cytokines as compared to vehicle and zero (blood directly after the acquisition).
+In the ID.Flow, cytokine release was measured at a time point of 4 hours, while the plate-based assays required a 24-hour incubation time before readouts could be taken.

 Your drug is infused into fresh human blood in circulation.